vFredo/gameOfLife/README.md

 ```

 ## TODO
-- [ ] Cycle through the available presets
 - [ ] The user have to give a new name to the preset created
 - [ ] Make presets like the glider, glider gun, pulsar, etc...